 Date Night Plan #8: Take-Out Sushi + Marie Kondo’s Netflix Episode

-Okay…so an occasional tv-oriented date night IS going to slip in on this list😊.
+Okay…so an occasional TV-oriented date night IS going to slip on this list😊.

 I was blown away when my husband watched our kiddo, sent me to our favorite take-out sushi place to pick up dinner, put our little guy to sleep, and I got to come home to eat sushi + watch Marie Kondo on Netflix with him.